 Sir Martin Frobisher managed during his life to become famous for his unsuccessful efforts of exploration in Northern Atlantic where he tried to find way through the Northwestern Passage between Artic Polar Ice and Canada.

-Sir Richard Grenville was a cousin of the Sir Walter Raleigh and Sir Francis Drake, responsible for several victories against Spanish naval armadas and establishing English colonies in the New World.
+Sir Richard Grenville was a cousin of Walter Raleigh and Francis Drake, responsible for several victories against Spanish naval armadas and establishing English colonies in the New World.

 The quest for mystical city of El Dorado was a much-publicized tale that attracted many explorers to organized expeditions to Americas.
 Sir Walter Raleigh was one of those explorers, but his greatest claim to fame was not his discoveries, but his books that described exaggerated events from his adventures in North America.

 Famous English Explorer Henry Hudson is remembered today for his mapping exploits on the territory of the northeastern United States, most notably discovery of the Hudson River and Hudson Bay.

 History today remembers English-born Douglas Mawson as one of the most popular explorers of Antarctic who lived most of his life in Australia.
 Here you can learn more about his life and the way he explored Antarctica.

 During his life British naval officer and explorer John Ross visited both Arctic and South Pole, but his biggest claim to fame arrived during the years when he tried to find the route through Northwestern Passage.

 Juan de la Cosa remains remembered today as naval navigator and the creator of the famous map of the world called "Mappa Mundi".
 He crated that map sailing on his ship "Santa Maria" that followed Columbus on his journey to the shores of Central America in 1492.

 In the early years of the 16th-century Spanish captain Sebastián de Ocampo proved to the world that the Caribbean island Hispaniola (now known as Cuba) was not the part of the larger continent, but that is island instead.